Wellington Fields Allotments Association

 1. Welcome and apologies.

-Simon Ellin opened the meeting and welcomed the plot-holders, John Martin and Mick Kelly.
+Simon Ellin opened the meeting and welcomed the plot-holders and John

 2. Minutes of previous AGM and matters arising.

 The minutes of the AGM held on 2nd August 2019 were accepted as a true

 There were no matters arising.

 3. Chairman’s Report.
 (Simon Ellin)

 Simon began his report saying that Wellington Fields Allotments